SHRISTI-125/JSR_Explorer/README.md

 ## JSR_EXPLORER
 <h2>About:<br>
   <h4>
-    JSR_Explorer is a city guide of Jamshedpur.
+    JSR_Guide is a city guide of Jamshedpur.
     It serves as an informative online platform dedicated to Jamshedpur.
     It offers insights into various aspects of the city, including its culture, infrastructure, transportation, industries, sports, and educational institutions.
     This project aims to deepen the understanding of Jamshedpur’s unique characteristics while providing an user-friendly navigation experience.